Our recruitment process

 Cafcass is passionate about providing a quality service to vulnerable children and families.
-So it won’t surprise you that we want to recruit people who share our passion and commitment and our recruitment processes, as well as being fair to all, are designed to help your passion, skill and expertise come to the fore.
+So it won’t surprise you that we want to recruit people who share our passion and commitment.
+Our recruitment processes, as well as being fair to all, are designed to help your passion, skill and expertise come to the fore.

-Once you’ve found a role that interests you on our search and apply page – you can search using keywords (e.g. Social Worker) or if you want to have a more targeted search you can refine it by location and/or discipline – you will also be able to access the formal job description and person specification before applying, as well as any other documents we might think you like or need to see to help you decide to apply.
+Once you’ve found a role that interests you on our search and apply page – you can search using keywords (e.g. social worker) or if you want to have a more targeted search you can refine it by location and/or discipline – you will also be able to access the formal job description and person specification before applying.
+This is alongside other documents we think you might like or need to see to help you decide about applying.

-For some of our roles, particularly Social Work roles, we have very specific requirements around number of years experience, registration, qualifications, etc. all of which is details in our job description as well as the adverts.
+For some of our roles, particularly social work roles, we have very specific requirements around number of years’ experience, registration, qualifications, etc. all of which is detailed in our job description as well as the adverts.

 Do take some time to read these documents as they help you gain some appreciation of what the role will entail and what we’re looking for in the successful candidate(s).
 This will also help you to make sure that you have updated and tailored your CV as best as you can to reflect your suitability for the role and similarly, might give you some ideas in what to include in a supporting statement.

 Where possible, in our adverts we try and indicate timescales and steps for the recruitment process.
 Please note these as while we try and be flexible, it is not always possible for us to change the timescales for individual applicants.

 While we have purposefully made the application process as quick and easy as we can, this does not mean it is something that you should hurry.
 While you should be mindful of the closing date, it is better to take a bit extra time to really showcase what you can bring to the role.